The Bankrate promise

 2. Save for a down payment

-If you have a lower credit score, making a down payment on a car can increase your chances of securing and getting approved for an auto loan.
+If you have a lower credit score, making a down payment on a car can increase your chances of being approved for an auto loan.

-If you’re buying used, it also helps to know the Kelley Blue Book value of your preferred car.
+It also helps to know the Kelley Blue Book (KBB) value of your preferred car if you’re buying used or the MSRP set by the manufacturer if you’re buying new.

 4. Shop around

 Once you begin the shopping process, don’t limit yourself to just one lender.
-There are a variety of lenders that can help you secure a loan, including:
+There are a variety of lenders that can help you secure a loan, and you can find the best rate by comparing multiple lenders.

 - Banks and credit unions: If you already have a relationship with a bank or credit union, start here.
-Some banks and credit unions offer discounted rates for members.
+Some banks and credit unions offer discounted rates for members and may be more willing to approve your loan if you have an established banking history.

 - Buy-here, pay-here dealerships: Buy-here, pay-here dealerships can be useful if you don’t get approved by a bank or lender for a loan, but be cautious.
 While these dealerships may be more likely to approve someone with bad credit for a loan, the interest rates can be much higher.